maxhbr/LDBcollector/md/Ruby.md

 Comments on (easy) usability
 ----------------------------

--   **↑**Rating is: Bronze (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))
+-   **↑**“Rating is: Bronze” (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))

--   Google Classification is RECIPROCAL (source: [Google OSS Policy](https://opensource.google.com/docs/thirdparty/licenses/ "Google OSS Policy"))
+-   “Google Classification is RECIPROCAL” (source: [Google OSS Policy](https://opensource.google.com/docs/thirdparty/licenses/ "Google OSS Policy"))

--   This version of the Ruby license is the latest found in the dual license COPYING dated from 2010-09-15 Per SPDX.org, Ruby is disjunctively licensed project that allows the choice of this license and another.
+-   “This version of the Ruby license is the latest found in the dual license COPYING dated from 2010-09-15 Per SPDX.org, Ruby is disjunctively licensed project that allows the choice of this license and another.
 The other license choice has changed over time (from GPL originally, to BSD-2-Clause currently), so one needs to be aware of that change.
-The Ruby License itself is un-versioned, but has varied a bit over the years, the last substantive variation being in 2002. (source:
+The Ruby License itself is un-versioned, but has varied a bit over the years, the last substantive variation being in 2002. ” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/ruby.yml "Scancode"))

 URLs